Robert Murray Gilchrist: Literary work

 Gilchrist's modern revival began during the mid-1970s when Lamb published five of his Gothic tales in his series of nineteenth century horror anthologies, arguing that Gilchrist was "an unrecognised master of the macabre story" and that The Stone Dragon and Other Tragic Romances was "a book of the most remarkable and subtle fiction ever published".
 Jack Sullivan in The Penguin Encyclopedia of Horror and the Supernatural described Gilchrist as "a neglected master of horror who deserves revival".
 Michele Slung, introducing Gilchrist's story "The Basilisk", claimed that "this lush piece of nineteenth century prose has an almost operatic quality" and that the story contained "layers of even more suggestive meaning".
 Brian Stableford selected three of his tales for The Dedalus Book of Decadence: Moral Ruins (1992).
-During 1998, the Charon Press reprinted the rare story collection, The Stone Dragon, followed by the larger Ash Tree Press collection, The Basilisk and Other Tales of Dread during 2003.
+During 1998, the Charon Press reprinted The Stone Dragon, followed by the larger Ash Tree Press collection, The Basilisk and Other Tales of Dread during 2003.
 During the early part of this century, two articles about Gilchrist appeared in All Hallows, the Canadian-based journal of the Ghost Story Society.
 His regional interest book, The Dukeries, was reprinted during 2001 and 2009.
 I Am Stone: The Gothic Weird Tales of R Murray Gilchrist, which includes three tales not previously printed in modern editions, was published in 2021 as part of the British Library's Tales of the Weird series.